pymupdf/PyMuPDF/docs/pymupdf4llm/api.rst

         - **"graphics"** - a list of vector graphics rectangles on the page.
 This is a list of boundary boxes of clustered vector graphics as delivered by method :meth:`Page.cluster_drawings`.

         - **"text"** - page content as |Markdown| text.

+    :arg float page_width: specify a desired page width.
+This is ignored for documents with a fixed page width like PDF, XPS etc. **Reflowable** documents however, like e-books, office or text files have no fixed page dimensions and by default are assumed to have Letter format width (612) and an **"infinite"** page height.
+This means that the full document is treated as one large page.

+    :arg float page_height: specify a desired page height.
+For relevance see the `page_width` parameter.
+If using the default `None`, the document will appear as one large page with a width of `page_width`.
+Consequently in this case, no markdown page separators will occur (except the final one), respectively only one page chunk will be returned.

+    :arg str table_strategy: table detection strategy.
+Default is `"lines_strict"` which ignores background colors.
+In some occasions, other strategies may be more successful, for example `"lines"` which uses all vector graphics objects for detection.

+    :arg int graphics_limit: use this to limit dealing with excess amounts of vector graphics elements.
+Typically, scientific documents or pages simulating text using graphics commands may contain tens of thousands of these objects.
+As vector graphics are used for table detection mainly, analyzing pages of this kind may result in excessive runtimes.
+You can exclude problematic pages via `graphics_limit=5000`.
+The respective pages will then be ignored and be represented by one message line in the output text.

     :returns: Either a string of the combined text of all selected document pages or a list of dictionaries.